Version 6.1.2

 .Procedure:

-Initialization & Decryption: The decryption process mirrors the encryption process exactly: the sponge is initialized with K
+a.
+The decryption process mirrors the encryption process exactly: the sponge is initialized with the INIT domain separator, followed by K

 , N